Yardize logo Yardize

 What type of property is located at 2684 Princes Highway?

-How far is the property from major nearby towns?
+How far is the property from the nearest towns and cities?

-The house is located on the Princes Highway, about 28 km west of Warrnambool and roughly 290 km west of Melbourne.
+The house sits on the Princes Highway in Port Fairy, about 28 km west of Warrnambool and roughly 290 km west of Melbourne.
+It is centrally positioned within the town of Port Fairy.

-Port Fairy hosts the annual Folk Festival each March, the Spring Music Festival, the Moyneyana Festival over the summer, and the Tarerer Festival celebrating the region’s multicultural heritage.
+Port Fairy hosts the annual Folk Festival each March, the Spring Music Festival, the Moyneyana Festival over the summer holiday period, and the Tarerer Festival celebrating multicultural and Aboriginal heritage.
+These events draw visitors from across the region.

-Who are the recognized traditional owners of the land on which the property sits?
+Who are the traditional owners of the land where the property is situated?